• Menu

 Why Do We Need Sunscreen?

 The sun is super important to any living creatures on Earth, including us humans.
 Some exposure to direct sunlight without protection is crucial for our wellbeing both physical and mental.
+I discussed before the topic of depression and risk of cancers – other than skin cancer – related to too little exposure to the sun.

 To reiterate, it is important to allow some rays to reach our bodies for such benefits as: